slackapi/deno-slack-api/docs/triggers/link-triggers.md

  }
 }
 ```

 ## Usage

 Below are some usage examples of `ShortcutTrigger` objects which can be used in a .ts file to create a `shortcut` trigger through the [Slack CLI](./trigger-basics.md/#creating-triggers-using-the-slack-cli), alternatively this object could be passed into a
 `client.workflows.triggers.create` method to achieve the same effect at [runtime](./trigger-basics.md/#creating-triggers-in-the-runtime-environment).

-### Example Configured Shortcut Trigger
+### Example configured shortcut trigger

 ```ts
 const trigger: ShortcutTrigger = {